 Martin’s 27 points helps No. 10 Nevada beat Fresno State

-Martin also added nine rebounds, and Jordan Caroline had 19 points and 16 rebounds for the Wolfpack (16-1, 3-1 Mountain West), which has won two straight since losing at unranked New Mexico on Jan.
+Martin also added nine rebounds for the Wolf Pack (16-1, 3-1 Mountain West), who have won two straight since losing at unranked New Mexico on Jan.
 5.

 Braxton Huggins scored 25 points for Fresno State (12-4, 3-1).
 Deshon Taylor had 16 points and Nate Grimes added 15 points and 11 rebounds.